Broker Check

 This may be important if you don’t have the resources to dedicate dollars to a specific goal in an account with strings attached.

-However, you give up potential tax benefits and may miss out on some asset transfer opportunities.
+However, you give up potential tax benefits and may miss out on some other benefits.

 UGMA stands for Uniform Gift to Minors Act, and UTMA stands for Uniform Transfer to Minors Act.